-Got that new griddle and thinking about using crisco to season your griddle?
+Got that new griddle and thinking about seasoning your cast iron with crisco?
 Well, you may want to read this first!

 Now that Summer is here, you will be looking forward to your next cookout.
 Hopefully, you put it away after cleaning it last time in a warm dry area and now you are ready to use it again.